— 1 min read

 perhaps you remember one of my last newsletters, back when I wrote them from the 5minutenpause.com domain.
 I told you that I switched the content format to plain text and that I do not track click and open rates anymore.
 Well I do again.

 Change your opinions, keep to your principles; change your leaves, keep intact your roots. — Victor Hugo

 I write lots of text in English.
 These are mostly texts like this, or documentation for software I've written or discussions on Pull Requests, stuff like that.
 But I also write German, in the texts with my wife, in emails to other Germans etc. When writing software code, I tend to use the U.S. keyboard layout.
 It just so happens to be easier to use for development with its placement of characters necessary for development.
 But I also need the umlauts when writing German words.
 So I switch a lot of times between the layouts.
 It's fairly easy on Mac OS, I just press the shortcut Ctrl-Option-Space (you can set this in the System Settings).
 But since I switch between different apps a lot during the day it always incurs a small overhead for me to see if I have the right language selected and change it if necessary.
 Or it happens that I just begin typing, only to notice mid-sentence that it's the wrong layout.
 So I automated that!

-The other automation/shortcuts I created recently involve my keyboard launcher Alfred.
+The other automations/shortcuts I created recently involve my keyboard launcher Alfred.
 But that's a topic for another day.